-The Kilowatt Clocks (pictured) are a set of electricity meters that visualise the amount of electricity being used in a classroom.
-The more electricity being used, the faster the yellow disc spins, giving people in the classroom a live and visual feedback on how their actions contribute to the schools electricity usage.
+The Kilowatt Clocks were a set of electricity meters that visualise the amount of electricity being used in a classroom.
+The more electricity being used, the faster the yellow disc spins, giving pupils and teachers live visual feedback on how their activities contribute to the schools electricity usage.
+However, these electricity meters do not gather data from sensors, but from the observations of the school pupils recorded through the accompanying app.
+In doing so, the system relies on, and encourages the engagement, and attention of students to their environment, while providing prompts for discussion.